 The circulation of the North Atlantic is characterized by two large gyres: the subpolar and subtropical gyre.
-Some of the water in the subtropical gyre is recirculated to the west of the Mid-Atlantic Ridge (MAR) and some water continues east and crosses the MAR in the Azores Current and the remainder forms the North Atlantic Current (NAC) (ICES, 2008f).
+Some of the water in the subtropical gyre is recirculated to the west of the Mid-Atlantic Ridge (MAR) and some water continues east and crosses the MAR in the Azores Current and the remainder forms the North Atlantic Current (NAC) (ICES, 2008).
 The Subpolar Gyre controls the flow trajectory of the NAC in the Northeastern Atlantic.
-When the gyre is strong, it extends eastwards, branches off and carries cold less saline water to the Rockall Trough and over the Rockall plateau (Figure D2a).
-When the gyre is weak, it moves west and allows subtropical water to spread north and west and this results in warmer more saline conditions (Figure D2b) (Hatun et al., 2009a).
+When the gyre is strong, it extends eastwards, branches off and carries cold and less saline water to the Rockall Trough and over the Rockall plateau (Figure A2a).
+When the gyre is weak, it moves west and allows subtropical water to spread north and west and this results in warmer more saline conditions (Figure A2b) (Hatun, et al., 2009a).

-Work carried out by Hatun et al., 2007 used a gyre index value which is obtained from the simulated sea surface height over the entire North Atlantic Ocean and it reflects the shape and strength of the Subpolar Gyre.
-Since blue whiting are known to spawn in water masses with a relatively narrow temperature and salinity range the variability of the strength of the gyre index influences their spawning distribution.
+Work carried out by Hatun, et al., 2007 used a gyre index value which is obtained from the simulated sea surface height over the entire North Atlantic Ocean and it reflects the shape and strength of the Subpolar Gyre.
+Since blue whiting are known to spawn in water masses with a relatively narrow temperature and salinity range the strength of the gyre index influences their spawning distribution.
 A strong gyre index is associated with cold and fresh conditions in the Northeast Atlantic and this seems to coincide with spawning to the east, along the continental slope and the Porcupine Bank area.
-The post-spawning migration takes place in the Faroe Shetland Channel and is possibly associated with a smaller total fish stock.
-When the gyre index is weak spawning takes place on the western slope of the Faroe plateau and over the Rockall plateau.
-The post-spawning migration is also on the west through the Faroe Bank channel and is possibly leads to a larger stock size.
+The post-spawning migration these years is through the Faroe Shetland channel and is possibly associated with a smaller total fish stock.
+When the gyre index is weak, spawning takes place in a wider area on the western slope of the Faroe plateau and over the Rockall plateau.
+The post-spawning migration is also more westerly, through the Faroe Bank channel and is possibly also associated with larger stock size.
 The estimated threefold increase in blue whiting biomass coincided with major changes in the marine climate and this shift between east and west during the mid-1990s indicates a possible connection.